sybrew/the-seo-framework/readme.txt

 ## Detailed log

 TODO: Regression?
 RTL layout fixes, namely SEO bar spacing and [?] tooltips.
-TODO: Regression?
-Home page auto-generated description is incomplete when no tagline is set.
 TODO: Follow progression of https://github.com/Automattic/jetpack/pull/9912, and see if we might need to implement it ourselves.
 	Track/adjust readme changes: --JETPACK